 Input from the candidate’s webcam and microphone will be recorded, as well as everything happening on the candidate’s screen during the exam.
 No videos or images from LSAT Writing will be shared with any law schools.
 However, audio and video data will be retained in a secure location for later review in the event of a misconduct investigation.

-We are deep into the process of creating our own software to perfectly replicate LSAC's platform and the new digital testing experience, and will make it compatible across all devices and machines: desktops, laptops, smartphones, and of course tablets.
-That way students who don't have a tablet aren't forced to bear the additional expense of purchasing one just for test prep—the tablet LSAC is using is over $500, for example—as they can get acclimated on any machine or device they already own or have access to.
+We have created our own software to perfectly replicate LSAC's platform and the new digital testing experience, and it is compatible across all devices and machines: desktops, laptops, smartphones, and of course tablets.
+This way students who don't have a tablet aren't forced to bear the additional expense of purchasing one just for test prep—the tablet LSAC is using is over $500, for example—as they can get acclimated on any machine or device they already own or have access to.
 Having full control of our own software also means we can update and upload any questions, problem sets, or full tests into it, fine-tune both the appearance and controls as needed, and give students a tremendous amount of content without having to worry about what LSAC makes available (and when).
-In short, we aren't relying on LSAC's decisions about content and access, as those are often quite limited and prohibitively expensive, but will be offering our students far more freedom and practice material, all as part of their course cost.
+In short, we aren't relying on LSAC's decisions about content and access, as those are often quite limited and prohibitively expensive, but are offering students far more freedom and practice material, all as part of their course cost.

-Similarly, we are creating an entire suite of supplemental, instructional videos in our Online Student Centers that outline precisely how the digital interface operates and what students can do to maximize its benefits and mitigate any negatives (doing logic games separately on scratch paper, for instance, is a chief concern for a lot of people, but we'll explain exactly how to tackle that change).
-We're also updating all of our course books and Bibles to match the look of the new platform, and provide further guidance on how to best succeed within it.
-And because we've been in the digital prep space longer than just about anyone else—we've been doing Live Online classes for remote, virtual learning for over 12 years now!—we're extremely well-positioned to help students make a smooth, comfortable transition from paper to tablet, and by late spring we'll have created the full set of resources to achieve just that.
+Similarly, we have created an entire suite of supplemental, instructional videos in our Online Student Centers that outline precisely how the digital interface operates and what students can do to maximize its benefits and mitigate any negatives (doing logic games separately on scratch paper, for instance, is a chief concern for a lot of people, but we'll explain exactly how to tackle that change).
+We've also updated all of our course books to match the look of the new platform, and provide further guidance on how to best succeed within it.
+And because we've been in the digital prep space longer than just about anyone else—we've been doing Live Online classes for remote, virtual learning for over 12 years now!—we're extremely well-positioned to help students make a smooth, comfortable transition from paper to tablet, and we have created the full set of resources to achieve just that.